Asthma Follow Up Care: Why You Need It!

 ..
 We discuss your response to your asthma treatment plan and consider revising it if needed.

 ..
-We discuss new information relative to your asthma, such as new medications that may be helpful for controlling your symptoms.
+We will discuss new information relative to your asthma, such as new medications that may be helpful for controlling your symptoms.

 ..
-When we have your new plan finalized, I transmit your medication refills to the pharmacy of your choice, electronically.
+When we have your new plan finalized, I will transmit your medication refills to the pharmacy of your choice, electronically.

 ..
 Then, we review your Asthma Action Plan and I